 I wonder if they’d ever survive in this era

 After months of being angered whenever I was reminded of this line, I now feel saddened by it.
 Drake said in an interview with Billboard he was referring to social media tearing down artists and keeping them from making it big.
-Really, Drake?
-Men like Joseph Simmons and Eric Wright, who worked tirelessly to put hip-hop on the map, being ruined by Facebook?
-Men such as Tupac Shakur, who was vilified by the media, beaten by police, robbed, shot five times and wrongfully imprisoned- only to come out swinging with one of the most critically acclaimed and highest selling rap albums ever- being tweeted out of a career?
+Really, man?
+Men like Joseph Simmons and Eric Wright, who worked tirelessly to put hip-hop on the map, being ruined by seeing central face-bookings from the industry?
+Men such as Tupac Shakur, who was vilified by the media, beaten by police, robbed, shot five times, and wrongfully imprisoned- only to come out swinging with one of the most critically acclaimed and highest selling rap albums ever- being tweeted out of a career?

 Then it occurred to me; Drake is not alone in his outrageous ignorance.
 Many of today’s rappers don’t seem to realize the sacrifices made by those before them to bring hip-hop to prominence.
 While Drake looks at social media and the internet as a curse, where would he be without it?
-When Eminem was coming up, a demo tape was all rappers had to make it big.
+When Eminem was coming up, a demo tape was all you had.
 As he explained in his memoir, The Way I Am:

 “Denaun Porter, who is Kon Artis in D12, used to stay (on Novara Street) too.
 He ended up working at Little Caesars with us, and I gave him my bedroom so he could set up his equipment in there.
 I slept on the couch, which wasn’t a big deal.
 It was a fair trade- the guy was making my beats.
 Then we’d go to real studios, like Mo Master, whenever we could get in.
 And you better nail your verse in one or two takes, because you’ve only got 40 bucks in your pocket, and it’s 40 bucks an hour to book the studio.”

 These emcees paid dues.
 They worked their tails off to achieve their success, both critically and commercially.
 Lines like Drake’s aforementioned one from “Lord Knows” are an insult.
-Rappers proclaiming their greatness because they sell records or, in the case of Young Jeezy, claiming an advantage over The Notorious B.I.G. because they’ve released two more albums than Biggie, should know better.
-However, if this was merely a gripe of mine about young people not respecting anything anymore, I would have written it and let it sit on my laptop.
-There’s no good in ranting if you can’t offer a solution:
+Rappers proclaiming their greatness because they sell records or, in the case of Young Jeezy, have two more albums than Biggie, should know better.
+However, if this was merely a Don Tomasino-type gripe of mine about young people not respecting anything anymore, I would have written it and let it sit on my laptop.
+There’s no good in just ranting if you can’t offer a solution: